simonchen92/imagescape/README.md

    - Replace the key value in the file with the values given by Firebase

-1. To create Firebase Database
+1. To create Firestore Database

-   - Go to Firebase Database tab in Firebase
+   - Go to Firestore Database tab in Firebase
    - Click on Rules Tab
    - Two Mode to select from so you select Test Mode
-   - Firebase Database should now be created
+   - Firestore Database should now be created

 1. To create Firebase Storage